U.S. Department of State Seal

 • Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost hundreds of thousands of dollars.

-• U.S. Customs and Border Protection and the Food and Drug Administration are responsible for rules governing the transport of medication back to the United States.
-Medication purchased abroad must meet their requirements to be legally brought back into the United States.
-Medication should be for personal use and must be approved for usage in the United States.
-Please visit the U.S. Customs and Border Protection and the Food and Drug Administration websites for more information.
+Pharmaceuticals: U.S. Customs and Border Protection and the Food and Drug Administration have rules for bringing medication back to the United States.
+Medication bought abroad must meet their requirements to be legally brought back.
+The medication must be for personal use and approved for use in the United States.
+Visit the websites of U.S. Customs and Border Protection and the Food and Drug Administration for more information.

-• Visit the U.S. Centers for Disease Control and Prevention website for more information about Adventure Travel.
+Adventure Travel: Visit the U.S. Centers for Disease Control and Prevention Adventure Travel website for more information about Adventure Travel.

 Road Conditions and Safety: